 This section will only cover eyebrow permanent make-up removal.
 No tests have been performed on permanent make-up elsewhere on the face.
-Therefore it is advisable to limit your permanent make up removal treatments to tattooed eyebrows.This type of treatment is generally carried out to correct previous work done by permanent make-up artists and this it an application frequently requested.
+Therefore it is advisable to limit your permanent make up removal treatments to tattooed eyebrows.This type of treatment is generally carried out to correct previous work done by permanent make-up artists.

 Permanent make-up removal is much easier than normal tattoo removal.
 Normally both the equipment and the pigmentation used for permanent make-up are of very high quality.
 Therefore the removal or permanent make-up is normally much easier than the removal of normal tattoos for a number of reasons:

-high standards of the equipment and pigmentation used to make the permanent make up in the first place.
-The better the quality of the work already carried out the easier is to remove the permanent pigmentation.
+high standards of the equipment and pigmentation used to apply the permanent make up in the first place.
+The better the quality of the work already carried out the easier it becomes to remove the permanent pigmentation.

 the area covered by the permanent make-up is usually very small compared to most other types of tattoos, making permanent make-up removal even easier due to the very small area to treat.
 From experience, for example, permanent make-up on the eyebrows is removed within one to two sessions if using osmosis.